African boxthorn was widely promoted as a hedge plant

 NOTE: Do not make the mix any stronger than the label

 recommendation!
-Slow kill is a good kill.
+A slow kill is a good kill because the herbicide has

 Nice stand of boxthorn around old sheds - near Inverell NSW